 She serves on the Board of Directors of the Association of Fundraising Professionals – MN Chapter and on the Advisory Board at Soo Visual Art Center.
 Debra is an enthusiastic amplifier who loves using social media for good.
 When she’s not posting, she spends time with her beloved friends and family, and her small smelly dog Emmet.

 Deaf, DeafBlind, & Hard of Hearing Services Director

-Bethany Gehman, M.Ed., an AASECT certified sexuality educator, has a wealth of experience in providing sexual health education and professional training for Deaf, DeafBlind, DeafDisabled, Hard of Hearing, Late-Deafened, and American Sign Language communities.
+Bee Gehman, M.Ed., an AASECT certified sexuality educator, has a wealth of experience in providing sexual health education and professional training for Deaf, DeafBlind, DeafDisabled, Hard of Hearing, Late-Deafened, and American Sign Language communities.
 She holds a Bachelor's Degree Studio Art and Child Development and a Masters of Education degree in Human Sexuality.
-Bethany is passionate about eliminating sexual health disparities among Deaf, DeafBlind, DeafDisabled, Late-Deafened and Hard of Hearing communities.
+Bee is passionate about eliminating sexual health disparities among Deaf, DeafBlind, DeafDisabled, Late-Deafened and Hard of Hearing communities.
 Bethany enjoys connecting with people of all ages and identities through providing affirming and comprehensive sexuality education.
 Her favorite sexual health topic is teaching boundaries and consent.
 When she is not working hard, she is trying to keep the peace between her cats and tend to her many plants.

 Video Phone: 651-964-1330

 | Kelsey Leonardsmith|